whchang10/CARPET/README.md

 <img src="/Report/pic/ESP8266.png" title="ESP8266" width="30%" height="30%">
 ESP32
 <img src="/Report/pic/ESP32.png" title="ESP32"width="30%" height="30%">
 These ESP chips are the heart of CARPET.
 They provide connectivity to other components.
-The manufacture model of ESP8266 we adopting is ESP-12E NodeMCU.
+The manufacture model of ESP8266 we adopt is ESP-12E NodeMCU.
 CARPET has two ESP8266.
 One is integrated with the motor robot car.
 It makes the car become remotely controllable.
 The other one is integrated with a motion sensor to help send alarms to the server.
 For the camera component, it needs more bandwidth to upload live streaming video.
 Hence, we replaced ESP8266 with ESP32, a successor to ESP8266.

 # Demo
 [![Alt text](https://img.youtube.com/vi/NtMm6EnA934/0.jpg)](https://www.youtube.com/watch?v=NtMm6EnA934)